braver/FileIcons/README.md

 Inspired by [A File Icon](https://packagecontrol.io/packages/A%20File%20Icon), but simpler:

 - Doesn't introduce "alias" languages like "Javascript (Gulpfile)"
-- No runtime code: no manipulation of settings or themes, no restarting
+- No runtime code, no restarting required
-- No configuration: just uses existing theme override behavior
+- Zero configuration

 ## Customize